 Individual VMs and VMs in an availability set

 First stop/deallocate the VM or, if an Availability Set, all the VMs in the Set:

 az vm deallocate \ --resource-group myResourceGroup \ --name myVM

-Once stopped, enable Accelerated Networking on the NIC of the VM:
+Once stopped, enable Accelerated Networking on the NIC of your VM:

 az network nic update \ --name myNic \ --resource-group myResourceGroup \ --accelerated-networking true

-Restart the VM (or all VMs if using an availability set) and confirm that Accelerated Networking is enabled:
+Restart your VM or, if in an Availability Set, all the VMs in the Set and confirm that Accelerated Networking is enabled:

 az vm start --resource-group myResourceGroup \ --name myVM